Mirror Bridges Between Probability Measures: Experiments

 \section{Experiments}

-We demonstrate the flexibility of our method on a number of conditional sampling tasks.
-We first show numerical convergence against the solution of the mirror Schr\"odinger bridge in a case where an analytical solution is available.
-Next, we consider resampling from $2$-dimensional datasets and demonstrate control over the in-distribution variation of new data points, which is an added feature of our method.
-Lastly, we provide examples of image resampling, illustrating how our method can be used to produce image variations with control over the proximity to the original.
+We demonstrate the utility of our method on a number of conditional resampling tasks, illustrating how it can be used to produce sample variations with control over the proximity to the initial sample.

-\subsection{Gaussian Transport}
+\subsection{Gaussian transport}

-We start by comparing our method with two alternative algorithms, DSB \citep{bortoli2021diffusion} and DSBM \citep{shi2023diffusion}, when applied to the mirror Schr\"odinger bridge case on Gaussians of varying dimension.
-Figure \ref{fig:convergence} shows that, in the case of dimension $d=50$, as the number of outer iterations increases, the empirical convergence of our method performs on par with both DSB and DSBM with the added benefit that each outer iteration with our algorithm requires half the training iterations.
+We start by comparing our method with two alternative algorithms, DSB \cite{bortoli2021diffusion} and DSBM \cite{shi2023diffusion}, when applied to the mirror Schr\"odinger bridge of multi-dimensional Gaussians.
+Fig. \ref{fig:convergence} shows that, in the case of dimension $d=50$, as the number of outer iterations increases, the empirical convergence of our method performs on par with both DSB and DSBM with the added benefit that each outer iteration with our algorithm requires half the training iterations.
 Recall that our method trains a single neural network to model a time-symmetrized drift function $v_t^\theta$ rather than a neural network for each of the forward and backward drift functions.
-More details on the derivation of the analytical solution for this experiment, as well as information on parameters, can be found in Appendix \ref{sec:analytical}. \mbox{Additional results for dimensions $d=5,20$ can be found in Figure \ref{fig:additional-convergence}.}
+More details on the derivation of the analytical solution, as well as information on parameters, can be found in the supplementary material.
+Additional results for dimensions $d=5,20$ can be found in the supplementary material.

-\subsection{2D Datasets}
+\subsection{2D datasets}

-To illustrate the behavior of our method, we use our algorithm to resample from 2-dimensional distributions.
-Unlike the mirror Schr\"odinger bridge with Gaussians, an analytical solution for mirror bridge with these more general distributions is not known.
-We consider learning the drift function $v_t^{\theta}$ associated with the mirror Schr\"odinger bridge that flows samples from $\pdata$ to itself.
+To illustrate the behavior of our method, we use our algorithm to resample from 2-dimensional distributions \cite{pedregosa2011scikitlearn}.
+Unlike the mirror Schr\"odinger bridge with Gaussians, an analytical solution with these more general distributions is not known.
+We consider learning the drift function $v_t^{\theta}$ associated with the mirror bridge that flows samples from $\pdata$ to itself.
 The goal is to obtain new samples that are in the distribution $\pdata$ but exhibit some level of variation, i.e., in-distribution variation, correlated to the noise coefficient $\sigma$ in the diffusion process.
-Note that computing mirror Schr\"odinger bridges with a range of noise values by training one neural network is not possible using existing alternative methods.
+Note that computing mirror bridges with a range of noise values by training one neural network is not possible using existing alternative methods.